 The cramps you get during your period can be tough.
-But if you have endometriosis, the pain can feel so intense it can affect your daily routine, and it even can stop you from doing some of the things you love.
+But if you have endometriosis, the pain may be so intense that it affects your daily routine.
+It might even stop you from doing some of the things you love.

-Menstrual cramps are common, and you can usually get rid of them with over-the-counter medication or home remedies.
-But the pain from endometriosis is sometimes called “killer cramps” because it can be severe enough to stop you in your tracks.
-For a lot of women, it gets worse as they get older.
+Some women call the pain from endometriosis “killer cramps” because it can be severe enough to stop you in your tracks.
+For many, it gets worse as they get older.

 - Severe migraines or lower back pain during your period